Glossary

 ERP

-Enterprise Resource Plan - software that integrates departments and functions across a company into one computer system.
-ERP runs off a single database, enabling various departments to share information and communicate with each other.
-ERP systems comprise function-specific modules designed to interact with the other modules, e.g. Accounts Receivable, Accounts Payable, Purchasing, etc.
+Enterprise Resource Plan is software that integrates departments and functions across a company into one computer system.
+ERP runs on a single database, enabling various departments to share information and communicate with each other.
+ERP systems comprise function-specific modules designed to interact with other modules, e.g. Accounts Receivable, Accounts Payable, Purchasing, etc.

 ERS

-Evaluated Receipt Settlement.
-ERS eliminates the supplier invoice from the procurement and disbursement process.
+Evaluated Receipt Settlement eliminates the supplier invoice from the procurement and disbursement process.
 It determines disbursement based on Purchase Orders and Receiving information.
-Price information is found in the PO, and quantity information in the Receipt.
+Price information is found in the and quantity information in the Receipt.

 Escheatment